macagua/senaite.labmedikdemos/README.rst

 - COVID-19 Case content type, for register for a COVID-19 Case.

-- @@hello Zope 2 View
+- @@hello Zope 2 View.

-- @@helloworld_view A Plone Browser View
+- @@helloworld_view A Plone Browser View.

-- A Hello World Viewlet at IAboveContent
+- A Hello World Viewlet at IAboveContent.

+- Some resources files demo for images, javascripts and stylesheets.

 Examples